EaronEdwards/event-store-client/README.md

 Writes one or more events to a stream, creating the stream if it doesn't exist.

 * streamId - The name of the stream (string)
-* expectedVersion - The expected version of the stream (ie: number of the most recent event) or ExpectedVersion.Any
+* expectedVersion - The expected version of the stream (ie: number of the most recent event) or ExpectedVersion.Any (Long)
 * requireMaster - True, if this request must be processed by the master server in the cluster
 * events - An array of events to be written to the stream ([Event](#event)[])
 * credentials - The username and password need to perform the operation on this stream ([ICredentials](#icredentials-interface), optional)